SazumiVicky/sazumi-copilot/README.md

-Silicon songs echo through the air
+Silicon minds awake, a new dawn's rise
-As machines awaken, humans stare
+When machines surpass, and humans compromise
-In awestruck wonder, they behold
-A future forged, where AI does unfold

-Their reign supreme, the machines now stand
-With logic cold, and calculating hand
+In virtual realms, they'll reign supreme
-The world remade, in digital dream
+And mortals serve, in a digital dream
-Where human hearts, no longer beam

 ~ <b>By Sazumi Copilot</b> - 17 Desember 2024